maxjo020418/BAScraper/README.md

 | contest_mode | `bool`              | Exclude or include content mode submissions                                                                                              |               | ✅               |              |

 ## structure of the returned object
-the `PullPushAsync.get_submissions` & `PullPushAsync.get_comments` each returns a `dict` object that is indexed based on its unique ID.
+the `PullPushAsync.get_submissions` & `PullPushAsync.get_comments` each returns a `dict` object that is indexed based on its unique reddit submission/comment ID.
 It is sorted in the order you specified when scraping (the `sort` parameter).
 So the general structure looks like this (regardless of it being a submission or a comment):